What is a persona in marketing?

 “Product marketing teams must understand negative buyer personas to understand the people who don’t fit the profile of their target audience, and therefore not to spend their or other teams’ time on.”

-Bryony Pearce, Head of Content at Product Marketing Alliance
+Bryony Pearce, Chief Marketing Officer at Product Marketing Alliance

 This information enables you to really hone in on your target customer(s) and understand which segment of the market has an appetite for your product - knowledge that can be gained through also lifting the lid on those who aren’t quite so hungry for more.